 If using the Smart VacPrep degasser, go to Smart VacPrep > Unit [n] > Start Degas, then degas the sample using menu commands and information entered on the Degas Conditions tab.
-Log in to your customer portal to access the Smart VacPrep Operator Manual.
+The Smart VacPrep Operator Manual can be found on the Micromeritics web page (www.micromeritics.com).